kimmy/kbleabres.github.io/_posts/2014-06-03-Using_Jekyll_plugins.md

 I then asked Google how to make these plugins work.
 I followed a set of instructions that told me to rename my current directory to `something` and create a new directory named `something_something` and copy the contents of `something` to `something_something` and `git rm -r` my `something` directory.
 After that, it made me do `jekyll build` on `something_something` and then made me copy the contents of `something_something` to `something` and then create a `.nojekyll` file in the `something` directory.
 Then `git add --all :/` `git commit -m "Built site locally"` (because this set of steps is making you build your site locally) and finally `git push -u origin master`

+After following that set of instructions **oh god the horror x 10000**
+{% include image.html url="/assets/Screenshot_2.png" description="<em>THE HORROR</em>" %}

-After following that set of instructions **oh god the horror x 10000** my website looked a lot more worse than before I did those set of steps.
+My website looked a lot more worse than before I did those set of steps.
 Basically, the layout was stripped out of my blog and the tags weren't working anymore.
 I was pretty sure I followed the instructions very well.
 I was sure.

 So I just undid my push, and looked for another set of instructions.
 Now this one doesn't make me do anything other than pasting a long block of code into my `Rakefile` and then running `rake blog:publish`.
 I hoped that this would work but an error about permission was appearing.
 I asked Google yet again but there were no answers fit for my problem.